-I would like to welcome you to the 2023 NorthEast Motorcycle Road Racing Series (NEMRR).
-This year in addition to our regular 7 race series we are honored to be able to host and run the 100th running of the Loudon Classic in June.
+I would like to welcome you to the 2024 NorthEast Motorcycle Road Racing Series (NEMRR).
+This year in addition to our regular 6 race series we are honored to be able to host and run the 101th running of the Loudon Classic in June.
 The Loudon Classic is the oldest continuously running motorcycle event in the country.
-Our riders have won it many times and we expect a truly epic battle in 2023 with the best in the country coming to compete.
+This year the classic will also feature the new and exciting Bagger Class.
+The purses are substantial and we expect a truly epic battle in 2024 with the best in the country coming to compete.
 All our events are family friendly and a close-knit community of riders and family that support motorcycle racing year round.
 I look forward to seeing you at the track.
 Come join us.

+Sincerely,

+John Grush

-Sincerely, John Grush Executive Director NEMRR
+Executive Director NEMRR

-The 2023 schedule features seven weekends of NEMRR motorcycle racing and the Loudon Classic at New Hampshire Motor Speedway located in Loudon, NH.
+The 2024 schedule features six weekends of NEMRR motorcycle racing and the Loudon Classic at New Hampshire Motor Speedway located in Loudon, NH.